ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 | Osaka (`jp-osa`)          | Not Available     | No              |
 {: caption="Table 1.
 Supported regions and zones" caption-side="bottom"}

 For more information about regions and universal zones, see [Regions](/docs/overview?topic=overview-locations#regions).
+You can review the assigned zone mapping for an account on the [VPC Infrastructure Overview](/infrastructure/overview#endpoints) page in the Endpoint section.
+The zone mapping shows how the zone corresponds to the universal zone name that represents the physical location.

 #### NVIDIA H200 SXM5 (141 GB)
 {: #hopper-hgx-availability-H200}